 Nepal Travel Guide

-This gluttony of natural attractions is combined with cultural curiosities, including a wealth of temples and shrines, some wonderful handicrafts, and glorious religious festivals.
-The Nepali people are friendly and interesting and the country, despite its increasing popularity with tourists, still feels delightfully unexplored.
-Kathmandu still has a certain mystique in the global imagination, and this chaotic capital is the gateway to Nepal for most visitors.
+This gluttony of natural attractions combines with cultural curiosities, including a wealth of temples and shrines, wonderful handicrafts, and glorious religious festivals.
+The Nepali is friendly and interesting, still feeling delightfully unexplored.
+Kathmandu holds a certain mystique in the global imagination, serving as the gateway to Nepal for most visitors.

 Best time to visit Nepal

 Early spring (March and April) and late autumn (October and November) are the best times to visit Nepal, offering the clearest mountain views and good weather for trekking.
 Most travellers prefer to avoid the rainy monsoon season between June and September.
 Read more on Nepal's Climate and Weather.